Arthur Thomas Doodson: WWII

 As the Allies prepared the invasion of Nazi-occupied France, they wanted to land at first light when it was low tide, so hidden obstacles could be seen.
 Doodson was enlisted to work out the tidal patterns using his mechanised calculators.
-His calculations revealed that 5–7 June would provide the best combination of full moon and ideal tidal conditions and D-Day duly took place on 6 June 1944.
-By 1943, the staff at Liverpool Tidal Institute for tidal analysis had been reduced to Doodson and six young women.
+His calculations revealed that 5–7 June 1944 would provide the best combination of full moon and ideal tidal conditions and D-Day duly took place on 6 June 1944.
+By 1943, the staff at Liverpool Tidal Institute had been reduced from 15 to Doodson and six young women.
 They also did "nighttime fire watch on the roof in tin helmets and trench coats and carrying buckets of water in case an incendiary bomb hit the observatory".

+1945–1960

+In 1945 Doodson became the Director of the Observatory until his retirement in 1960.
+His work became increasingly international.

+Starting in 1948 he became involved in work for International Union of Geodesy and Geophysics.
+In 1954, he was made Chairman of the Finance committee.

+In 1948, he also became the Secretary of the International Association of Physical Oceanography (now the International Association for the Physical Sciences of the Oceans), which collected monthly and annual mean values of sea-levels from all countries.

+In 1957, he attended a conference by the International Hydrographic Bureau and became involved in the financing and production of bathymetric charts.